JanMalch/ts-code-contracts/README.md

 ### `asserts`

-Use it for any other assertions, that don't quite fit the other contexts.
+Use it to clarify, that something happened that you thought was impossible to happen.

 ```ts
 /**